Kong/kongponents/docs/components/alert.md

 ### appearance

-Depending on the nature of the message you want to display to user, you might want to use different appearances.
-KAlert comes in 4 variations:
+Depending on the nature of the message you want to display to the user, KAlert comes with 4 appearances:

 - `info` (default)
 - `success`